maurovm/thesis_template/README.md

 If you don't provide a custom title page, the [oxengthesis.cls](oxengthesis.cls) class template will load the default title file [titlepage-oxford.tex](titlepage-oxford.tex) shown above.
-If the layout of the default title page does not fulfill your or your university's requirements, you can create your own title page.
+If the layout of the default title page does not fulfil your or your university's requirements, you can create your own title page.
 To do so, you will need to follow the 3 steps described below.
 As an example, we will create a custom title page for a PhD thesis for a student at the Massachusetts Institute of Technology: